otrv4/otrv4/otrv4.md

 3. Profile Expiration: This is the date the profile expires.
 It contains the amount of seconds from the epoch to the expiration date.
 Its format is the same as the "date-time" described in section 5.6 of RFC3339 [8].
-4. Profile Signature by the Cramer-Shoup key
+4. Profile Signature: One of the Cramer-Shoup secret key values (`z`) and its generator (`G1`) is used to create signatures of the entire profile.
+This is created using the Ed448 signature algorithm as documented in [4].
 5. (optional) Transition Signature of the profile by the user's OTRv3 DSA key.
    Transitional signature to enable contacts that trust the user's version 3 DSA key to trust the user's profile in version 4.
 This is only used if the user supports version 3 and 4.

-One of the Cramer-Shoup secret key values (`z`) and its generator (`G1`) is used to create signatures of the entire profile.
-This is created using the Ed448 signature algorithm as documented in [4].

-Then this profile should be published in a public place, like an untrusted server.
+Then this profile must be published in a public place, like an untrusted server.

 #### Renewing a Profile

-If a renewed profile is not published and if the only publicly available profile is expired, this puts the user's participation deniability at risk.
+If a renewed profile is not published in a public place, and if the only publicly available profile is expired, this puts the user's participation deniability at risk.

 Before the profile expires, the user must publish an updated profile with a new expiration date.
 The client establishes the frequency of expiration - this can